FabianMatata/StreetFood-Website/README.md

 ## Setup & Installation Instructions
 A computer and access to the internet is required.
-To install the project you have to first download it.
+To install the project you have to first download it, after which you can install and run it on your computer.

 ## Contact & License Information